wsaihopfsg/vos-scripting-how-to/intro/Basic/OcrItalic/OcrItalic.rst

 1. Use of the  ``OCR`` tool |ocrtool| with teach-in of characters
 2. Use of the ``Shear X`` preprocessor to facilitate the teach-in process of the italic fonts
-3. Logging results to .csv file  //todo
+3. Logging results to a configured .csv file  and substituting configured filename of ``Image File Logging``

 +------------------+----------------------------------+------------------------------------------------------------------+
 |**Function**      |**Parameters**                    |**Explanation**                                                   |